ROS2swarm/ROS2swarm_documentation/doc/index.rst

 ROS2swarm is a ROS 2 package providing a framework for and library of swarm behaviors.
 Its aim is to facilitate swarm robotic projects in research, education, and industry.

+The ROS2swarm package can be found on `Github <https://github.com/ROS2swarm/ROS2swarm>`_.

 This site contains the documentation for ROS2swarm.
 If you use ROS2swarm in your work, please cite the 2022 ICRA paper `ROS2SWARM - A ROS 2 Package for Swarm Robot Behaviors <http://heikohamann.de/pub/kaiserICRA2022.pdf>`_.